agarwal-keshav/YouTubePlayer-tvOS/README.md

   - Connects to [YouTubePlayer-tvOS-backend](https://github.com/NazimAmin/YouTubePlayer-tvOS-backend) to load data using Google OAuth
   - Removed DetailedViewController for faster playback.

 I recently bought an AppleTV for my mom.
 The current YouTube app is a struggle for her to navigate through.
-So I created this for her making it easier to navigate and watch the only type of videos she likes.
+So I created this for her making it easier to navigate and watch the only type of videos she likes  .